56kcloud/Training/Docker/kickstart/chapters/secrets.md

   Notice that the `docker secret inspect` command does not display the unencrypted contents of the secret.

-You can use the `docker secret rm` command to delete secrets.
-To delete the **sec1** secret you would use the command `docker secret rm sec1`. **Do not delete the sec1 secret as you will use it in the next section.**

 ## <a name="Task_3"></a>Task 3: Access the secret within an app